 - Let’s say a business consists of the owner and 4 employees.
-The owner wants to provide an extended health plan for the employees but is concerned about the cost of premiums with a traditional group benefit plan.
+The owner wants to provide an extended health plan for the employees but has some concerns about the cost of premiums with a traditional group benefit plan.
 To maintain complete control, the owner implements a HSA, providing each of the employees with $1,000 to use over the course of the year.
 It is entirely up to the employee how they spend their “extended health and dental” funds.
-They can go for periodic massages, they can go to the dentist, the chiropractor, etc. The owner knows exactly what this is going to cost for the year ($1000 x 4) and the employees are provided with some health & dental flexibility.
+For instance, they can go for massages, the dentist, and the chiropractor.
+Moreover, the owner knows exactly what this is going to cost for the year ($1000 x 4) and the employees have some health & dental flexibility.

-- Under an alternative scenario, let’s assume a business consists of just one individual, the owner, who is actively involved in the business as an owner-operator.
+- Under a different scenario, let’s assume a business consists of just one individual.
+This could be the owner, who is actively involved in the business as an owner-operator.
 They have a spouse and young children who are not covered under any other benefit plan.
-When setting up the HSA, the spouse and children can get added to the plan as dependents of the owner.
+In other words, when setting up the HSA, the spouse and children can get added to the plan as dependents of the owner.
 This allows the business, through the HSA, to deduct the eligible medical expenses incurred by the owner, the spouse and the children.

-- The HSA also works in conjunction with traditional, premium-paying group benefit plans.
-For example, if a business owner is covered under a group benefit plan that their spouse belongs to, there are commonly co-pays attached, where the plan member might have to pay 20% of the expenditure out-of-pocket.
-The business owner can set up a Health Spending Account for their business and expense the out-of-pocket portion through the HSA.
+- The HSA also works along with traditional, premium-paying group benefit plans.
+For example, if a business owner has coverage under a group benefit plan that their spouse belongs to, there are commonly co-pays attached.
+This is where the plan member might have to pay 20% of the expenditure out-of-pocket.
+Above all, the business owner can set up a Health Spending Account for their business and expense the out-of-pocket portion through the HSA.

-To speak to us about setting up a Health Spending Account for your business, contact Jeff Graham at 604-761-7543 or email@example.com.
-The setup process involves a few basic forms and can be completed electronically in a matter of minutes.
+Speak to us about setting up a Health Spending Account for your business.
+Contact Jeff Graham at 604-761-7543 or email@example.com.
+The setup process involves a few basic forms, completed electronically in a matter of minutes.